 If you’re into adventure travel, I also recommend finding a tour that includes learning to ice climb although you can do ice climbing tours as well.
 Even if you’re a normal climber, ice climbing seems so different.
 If you will be ice climbing, I strongly recommend wearing hard toed boots.

-Afterwards, the town of Vik is a great place to stop and spend the night.
+The town of Vik is a great place to stop and spend the night.
 Try to give yourself an hour visit the famous black beaches in Vik (Reynisfjara beach).
 Try to spot the famous Dyrhólaey archway.
-You can get a nice view from the Vik i Myrdal Church.
-It is quite windy here in winter.
+You can get a nice view from the Vik

 Day 5: Jökulsárlón Lagoon & SuperJeeps to Winter Ice Caves

 The next morning has a long stretch of driving before the next points of interest (about 2-3 hours).
 From here, you might want to head directly for the Jökulsárlón glacier lagoon, the place where supposedly the first Icelandic settlers landed.
 If you have time, you can stop to see the Svartifoss waterfall coming off the Skaftafell glacier on your way.

 Photo by jannoon028 / bigstockOne of the best things to do in Iceland in winter is to see the ice caves that form.
 This activity can only be done in winter and the location of the ice caves change every year.